 Aled is based in Galway, in the West of Ireland.
-Originally from Wales, Ireland has been his home for the last thirteen years.
-A range of scenes throughout Ireland and also from his native country can be viewed on this site.
+Originally from Wales, Ireland has been his home for the last sixteen years.
+A range of scenes throughout Ireland can be viewed on this site.

 Aled only captures images between the months of October and March.
 Each shot has been carefully planned and considered to coincide with the optimal light and conditions.
 Some of his images can be years in the execution and it is this attention to detail and dedication that leads to such outstanding images.

 In addition to those in Ireland and the UK his work has joined collections in Australia, New Zealand, the USA, Germany and Norway.